h-enk/henkverlinde.com/src/routes/privacy.md

 ## Information collected and what it's used for

-I run [Plausible Analytics](https://plausible.io/) on henkverlinde.com.
-The following information is collected:
+This website uses [Plausible Analytics](https://plausible.io/) to collect the following information:

 - **Page URL**.
-I track the page URL of each page view on my website.
-I use this to understand which pages have been viewed and how many times a particular page has been viewed.
-For example: _https://henkverlinde.com_.
+The page URL of each page you view is tracked.
+This is used to understand which pages have been viewed and how many times a particular page has been viewed.
+For example: _https://henkverlinde.com/about_.
 - **HTTP Referer**.
-I use the referrer string to understand the number of visitors referred to my website from links on other sites.
+The referrer string is used to identify the pages you are visiting henkverlinde.com from.
 For example: _https://github.com_.
 - **Browser**.
-I use this to understand what browsers people use when visiting my website.
+Used to understand what browser you use when visiting this website.
 This is derived from the User-Agent HTTP header.
 The full User-Agent is discarded.
 For example: _Chrome_.
 - **Operating system**.
-I use this to understand what operating systems people use when visiting my website.
-I only use the brand of the operating system and don’t include the version number or any other details.
+Used to understand what operating system you use when visiting this website.
+Only the brand of the operating system is used and doesn't include the version number or any other details.
 This is derived from the User-Agent HTTP header.
 The full User-Agent is discarded.
 For example: _macOS_.
 - **Device type**.
-I use this to understand what devices people use when visiting my website.
-This is derived from window.innerWidth.
+Used to understand what device you use when visiting this website.
+This is derived from `window.innerWidth`.
 The actual width of the browser in pixels is discarded.
 For example: _Desktop_.
 - **Visitor Country**.
-I look up the visitor’s country using the IP address.
-I do not track anything more granular than the country of origin and the IP address of the visitor is discarded.
-I never store IP addresses in databases or logs.
+The country you're visting this website from is looked up using your IP address.
+Anything more granular than your country of origin is not tracked and your IP address is discarded.
+IP addresses are never stored in databases or logs.
 For example: _United Kingdom_.

-## Contact me
+## Contact

-If you have any questions, contact me at hello at henkverlinde.com.
+If you have any questions, drop an email at <a class="eml-protected" href="/">85ede0e9e9eac5ede0ebeef3e0f7e9ecebe1e0abe6eae8</a>.

 Effective Date: _20th July 2020_